For The Classic Man

 A whiskey old fashioned is the kind of drink I’d probably serve my father at the dinner table on father’s day.
 Though to be completely honest, I’d hop on that band wagon as well because dark liquor and I are friends.
 (Disclaimer drink responsibly!)

 There’s something irresistible about dark coloured liquor.
 The packaging is always so beautifully crafted, the age and rich colour tell you a story, and the bold aroma and taste, take you to a special place.

 Could it be that when I drink whiskey I feel a little more “grown”?
 I mean drinking a masculine toned drink has a certain je ne sais quoi.
-I can understand why people have a great appreciation for the these dark coloured drinks.
-They have a sense of heritage, bring about stories from the wise and make for a perfect drink especially after a long day.
+I can understand why people have a great appreciation for these dark coloured drinks.
+They have a sense of heritage, bring about stories from the wise and make delicious cocktails.

 So in honour of our fathers, their fathers and future fathers, I raise a glass of whiskey old fashioned to say cheers and happy fathers day.

 - 1 orange

 - Chai spiced tea (Optional) A tea bag works best

 - In a tumbler glass, add a teaspoon of brown sugar followed by 3-4 drops of angostura bitters.
 Just like salt and pepper to food, a little goes a long way.